bcdev/doors-recipes/docs/insitu/in-situ_data_conventions.md

 The actual ingestion is made through python code, usually Jupyter notebooks.
-For some of the requirements listed here, it is well possible to format the data after reading it in.
+For some of the requirements listed here, it is well possible to format the data between reading it from the file and writing it to the geoDB.

 ## Input Data Requirements